-UN Global Pulse and the Government of the Republic of Korea kicked off the third edition of the Big Ideas Competition in support of data-driven ideas to combat the effects of climate change.
+UN Global Pulse and the Government of the Republic of Korea today kick off the third edition of the Big Ideas Competition in support of data-driven ideas to combat the effects of climate change.
 The competition calls for data and climate enthusiasts from ASEAN countries, Sri Lanka and the Republic of Korea to put their skills and ideas to use in support of climate action.

 People worldwide are experiencing the impacts of climate change, especially rising sea levels and extreme weather-related conditions.
 The Asia Pacific region is especially vulnerable to climate change, and governments and citizens have been working to reduce its effects.